May Poems and Haikus

 "two traditions, each of whose esse is opposition to the central tenets of the other"

 This ecologically rich heritage is as diverse as the cultural peoples who have come to make it their home.
 European, African, Caribbean, and Native American descendants dug their roots deep into the bayou.
-The bayou blends them all into a cajun or creole cultural mix.
+The bayou blends them all into a Cajun or Creole cultural mix.

 Resources: